Submit request or call to make an appointment.

 A physical exam and family history can help physicians find dysrhythmia.
 If the heart exam finds an issue, there may be a defect in the heart structure that is causing the dysrhythmia.

-The physician may examine your child’s heart function using an locations in Kentucky and Southern Indiana so many patients can stay close to home for an echocardiogram.
+The physician may examine your child’s heart function using an echocardiogram.
+Norton Children’s Heart Institute has 28 tele-echo locations throughout Kentucky and Southern Indiana.

 If your child is fainting and has a very fast heartbeat, it could indicate ventricular tachycardia.
 If your doctor thinks your child may have ventricular tachycardia, your child may need to visit the pediatric catheterization lab.
 Cardiologists there can induce a rapid heartbeat under monitored, controlled conditions and find a solution to your condition.